wfrautschy4/DBFS-Visualization/README.md

     ```bash
     cd DBFS-Visualization
     ```
-3. Open ```depthVisualization.html``` or ```breadthVisualization.html``` in your browser
+3. Open ```index.html``` in your browser

 ## Usage
-1. Generate a graph of random nodes and edges between them
-2. Chose between using depth or breadth first search depending on the file you open
+1. Open file
+2. Set the type of graph you want to generate
+3. Set the node and edge count of your graph (if generated)
-3. Adjust visualization settings like speed, auto-traversal, and navigating more than one node per step
+4. Adjust visualization settings like speed, auto-traversal, and navigating more than one node per step
+5. Choose between breadth and depth first search to navigate the graph
+6. Click the SEARCH button or press the Space bar to start searching
+7. Reset to keep the graph and settings or Generate a new Graph to start new

 ## Visuals